 In order to understand the nature of ethanol-blended fuels, emergency responders will need to understand the characteristics of polar solvents and hydrocarbons, their differences, and how these types of products interact.
 Ethanol is classified as a polar solvent.
-A polar solvent is a compound (such as alcohol, most acids, or ammonia) with a separation of charge in the chemical bonds.
+A polar solvent is a compound such as alcohol, most acids, or ammonia with a separation of charge in the chemical bonds.
 These have an affinity for water and will readily go into solution.
 Under some conditions, ethanol-blended fuels will retain certain characteristics as a gasoline-type fuel, and under others it will exhibit polar solvent-type characteristics.
-Understanding these conditions and characteristics will help emergency responders mitigate their specific incident based on conditions found when arriving on the scene.
+Understanding these conditions will help emergency responders mitigate the various incidents according to the conditions found.